| Foods of

 could ask them to bring in a fruit or vegetable from home before starting

 this lesson).
+Encourage students

 to think critically about each item’s usefulness for human survival.